BUSINESS SURVIVAL THROUGH THE WINDSHIELD

 © June 2017- Joel D. Johnson

 There is none now, nor has there ever been a business, no matter the category or business model, that can remain still.
 Every action taken, like ringing up a sell, collecting an invoice, paying a bill or paying employees, etc., increases or decreases cash flow as the business moves forward.
 No business will ever truly remain the same.
 Businesses naturally move forward.
 The business is either growing or it is dying.
 There is NO middle ground.
 A business cannot set on the fence.
 It will either fall off one side or the other.
 There is no safe place to hide.
 A business is always in a constant state of change, creating history, while moving into its future.
+Business owners and antrepreneurs who want to grow need to understand business help is often needed to survive.

 In business there is no such thing as sitting at the red light waiting for things to change, hoping it does not take too long or waiting for the caution light to change to green, because business is constantly moving forward; one direction or the other, straight ahead, up or down, but never backwards.
 You cannot back into profitability and growth.
 If you are not moving forward at a steady pace your competition will run you over.
 Every choice you make in the present moment affects the future you live into and leaves positive proof of the outcome in the rearview mirror.